 Background checks/fingerprinting are required at SDSU and many of the off-campus rotations, as well as by California's audiology licensing board.
 The fees for these background checks are the responsibility of the individual student.
 A history of a felony or a pattern of misdemeanor offenses may result in ineligibility for licensure.
 Consult with the individual licensing boards for guidance.
-Information about how and where to complete background checks/fingerprinting will be provided by the Audiology Clinic Director.
+Information about how and where to complete background checks/fingerprinting will be provided by the Director of Clinical Education.